Slaviša Stojanovič: Levski Sofia

 After a spell with Riga FC, Stojanović was appointed at Bulgarian club Levski Sofia on 30 July 2018, replacing Delio Rossi.
 The term was short-lived, as he was released by the club on 21 January 2019, amid reports of an upcoming move to become head coach of the Latvia national team.

 Latvia national team

 On 13 March 2019, Stojanović was confirmed as the new head coach of the Latvia national team.
 He was sacked in January 2020 after losing nine out of ten matches in the UEFA Euro 2020 qualifiers.

 Return to Levski

 In November 2020, Stojanović returned to Levski.
 Alongside managerial role, he also became a new director of football at the club.
-In March 2021, Stojanović was tested positive for COVID-19 and later hospitalized.
+In March 2021, Stojanović tested positive for COVID-19 and was later hospitalized.
 He was absent from Levski's bench until the end of the season.
 On 20 May 2021, Levski issued a statement declaring Stojanović's contract with the club would not be prolonged beyond the 2020–21 season.